DavidBuchanan314/scratch-cryptography-library/README.md

 **IMPORTANT NOTE:** This is a toy.
 Don't trust these implementations.
 Although I have implemented constant-time algorithms, there are no guarantees that they're constant time in the Scratch runtime.
 Furthermore, I think there are some edge-cases in modular multiplication in poly1305 and x25519 that I need to address, which may be security-relevant.

+A demo project is here: https://scratch.mit.edu/projects/714773326/ (It doesn't do anything useful yet, but you can see what the compiled code looks like)

 ## Algorithms:

 - BLAKE3 (https://github.com/BLAKE3-team/BLAKE3-specs)